 Kip's father barely acknowledged Tim; the few times that he did he was cool and dismissive.
 Clearly he preferred that his refined and pampered son should not associate with ragamuffins.

-Mrs. Bardolino was conciliatory, and once went so far to say to Tim, "You know, the people who live a mile east of us consider us to be west-siders."
+Mrs. Bardolino was conciliatory and once went so far as to say to Tim, "You know, the people who live a mile east of us consider us to be west-siders."
 But Tim found little consolation in words that dangled from a diamond tennis bracelet.

 Tim's grandmother strongly disapproved of the boys running together.
 "One is a Jew and Jews don't even believe in God.
 The other one is an I-talian Catholic and they pray to statues and are run by the pope."

 Tim liked to go downtown on Saturdays and watch people, but his favorite thing was to go to the First National Bank building.
 It was an astonishing six stories high, the tallest in all the towns around—and it was the only one that had an elevator.